 The workflow is as follows (click image to zoom).

-If you choose this option, you’ll still experience several benefits, but you’ll also miss out on a few key functions.
+If you choose this option, you’ll experience several benefits.

 - All your chargeback prevention alerts can be accessed from a single platform.
 You won’t have to log into multiple portals.
 You can view all your prevention alerts from both vendors in a detailed report, and all your management responsibilities will happen within a single dashboard.

 - You’ll be able to automate about half of your responsibilities.
-This means you can reduce your in-house involvement, but you’ll need more labor than a fully-automated solution.
-And, there will be more chances for errors.
+This means you can reduce your in-house involvement.

-- You’ll have access to some reporting, but not all.
-Managing prevention alerts for both vendors in a single platform means you’ll be able to consolidate your data.
-However, the amount of data available for analysis will be limited.
-Since your CRM isn’t integrated, you won’t have the original transaction information and a lot of insight will be forfeited.
+- You’ll have access to reporting.
+Managing prevention alerts for both vendors in a single platform means you’ll be able to consolidate your data for easier analysis.

 The last management option is to integrate directly with Ethoca and Verifi.
 If you choose this option, you’ll need to manage all responsibilities in-house.